Part 2. How to Manage Your Infrastructure as Code

 Using Multiple IaC Tools Together

 Each of the tools you’ve seen in this blog post has strengths and weaknesses.
-No one of them can do it all, so for most real-world scenarios, you’ll need to use several different tools, and it’s your job to pick the right tool(s) for the job.
+No one of them can do it all, so for most real-world scenarios, you’ll need multiple tools.

 Key takeaway #5